 $3,800 tuition (after the scholarship).

-About 8 months to complete the program.
+About 12 months to complete the program.

 Our building is located at 801 Front Ave., in the Como Lake neighborhood, and we have renovated the interior to serve the needs of a modern school of Massage Therapy.
-The next program in St. Paul will begin on Tuesday, August 1st, at 6:30pm.
+The next program in St. Paul will begin on Tuesday, April 21st, 2020, at 6:30pm.

 Our online application is quick and easy, and there is no application fee.
 Once we receive your application, you will be invited to an enrollment meeting at the school, where you will be able to enroll.

 Anatomy and Physiology

-- Blood Lymphatic and Immune systems
+Blood Lymphatic and Immune systems

 The study of common pathologies encountered in the practice of massage and how they impact the application of massage, specific indications, contraindications and precautions to the application of massage in the presence of these pathologies.